MystenLabs/sui/doc/src/contribute/observability.md

 Vector2 --> ElasticSearch
 ```

-In the graph above, there are multiple subscribers, JSON logs can be for example fed via a local sidecar log forwarder such as [Vector](https://vector.dev), and then onwards to destinations such as ElasticSearch.
+In the graph above, there are multiple subscribers.
+You can feed JSON logs, for example, through a local sidecar log forwarder such as [Vector](https://vector.dev), and then onwards to destinations such as ElasticSearch.

 The use of a log and metrics aggregator such as Vector allows for easy reconfiguration without interrupting the validator server, as well as offloading observability traffic.